Ramraghul/Open_E_commerce_Server/README.md

-# Online Food Delivery API
+# E Comm API

-This is the API for an online food delivery application.
+This is the API for an E Comm application.
 It supports various functionalities like user management, adding new user types, and interacting with the MongoDB database.

 ## Table of Contents
 1. [Installation](#installation)